burrelvannjr/gradmethods_sdsu/README.md

 ### Final Research Proposal (15 pts)
 A 3–5 page research proposal formatted for SDSU's IRB or a funding organization, using ASA/APA citation style.

----

 ## 📌 Course Policies

 ### Late Work
 Late work is generally not accepted.
 In extreme circumstances, late submissions may be considered with written documentation, but this is not guaranteed.

-### Regrading
-Regrade requests must be submitted in writing within **7 days** of receiving a graded assignment.
-Note: regrades may result in a lower grade.

 ### Email
 Include the course number and time in all emails.
-Emails are checked Monday–Friday, 9:00 AM–5:00 PM.
+Emails are checked twice per day, Monday–Friday, 9:00 AM–5:00 PM.
 Allow up to **72 hours** for a response.

 ### Academic Integrity
 Cheating and plagiarism are strictly prohibited per SDSU Executive Order 1098.
 Violations may result in a failing grade and disciplinary review, up to and including suspension or expulsion.